 The Bulgarian mountains are an excellent city getaway in summer for hikes and in winter for skiing.
 The most popular winter resorts are Bansko (in Pirin), Borovets (in Rila), and Pamporovo (in the Rhodopes).
 Stara Planina also hosts a couple of ski slopes, but it’s better for a summer trek, especially the famous Kom-Emine that ends at the sea, which teleports us to the next thing – the seaside.

 The Black Sea – Where Mermaids and Dolphins Mingle

 Bulgaria’s shores – around 380 km (236 mi) of which 130 km (80 mi) golden and white sandy beaches – are washed by the Black Sea.
 Between May and October, the Black Sea Coast is a very important tourism spot.

-Summer’s average air and water temperatures are respectively 28 °C (82 °F) and 26 °C (~79 °F) which makes up for a magical stay.
-If you add to that the fact that there are over 300 hours of sunshine in July and August, then you will come up with your tour radar’s next destination.
+Summer’s average air and water temperatures are respectively 28 °C (82 °F) and 26 °C (~79 °F), which makes up for a magical stay.
+If you add to that the fact that there are over 300 hours of sunshine in July and August, then you’ll come up with your next destination.

-Warning: Unless you are a party animal and you love cheap alcohol, I’d recommend you stay away from the notorious Sunny Beach and visit Nesebar whose old town is a UNESCO heritage site.
+Warning: Unless you are a party animal and you love cheap alcohol, I’d recommend you stay away from the notorious Sunny Beach.
+Instead, you can visit Nesebar whose old town is a UNESCO heritage site.

 Hot Mineral Waters – the Spa Relax Everyone Deserves